BadgerCode/tttdamagelogs.wiki-contributions/Configure-logging-to-MySQL.md

 ## Enabling logging to MySQL
-Once you have set up your MySQL connection, enable logging to MySQL via the addon's configuration file - `lua/damagelogs/config/config.lua`.
+Once you have set up your MySQL connection, enable logging to MySQL via the addon's configuration file:<br>
+`lua/damagelogs/config/config.lua`

 Find the following line:<br>
 ```lua